zaproxy/zap-api-docs/source/includes/attack.md

-#Attacking the App
+# Attacking the App

-The web application should be explored before starting to scan for security vulnerabilities.
+The application should be explored before starting to scan for security vulnerabilities.
 If you haven't done that look at the [explore](#exploring-the-app) section on how to explore the web application.
 The following section provides examples on how to use the Passive and Active Scanner to find security vulnerabilities in the application.